foreseenlime/foreseenlime/README.md

 <h1 align="center">Hi 👋, I'm Troy</h1>
-🌱 I’m currently learning Python, HTML, CSS, and Javascript
+🌱 I’m currently learning an assortment of languages

 💻 I like to make random projects